rohit-arav/coop_monitor/README.md

 # Coop Monitor

-A fully automated chicken‐coop monitoring system using a Reolink E1 Pro PTZ camera, GPT-4o vision analysis, and SMS alerts via Textbelt—scheduled to run ten minutes after local sunset in the Bay Area.
+A fully automated chicken-coop monitoring system using a Reolink E1 Pro PTZ camera, GPT-4o vision analysis, and Telegram notifications.

 ## Project Overview

-Every evening, this script will:
+This script will:
 1. Move the camera to two PTZ presets:
    - Roost (to count chickens)
    - Door (to verify the door is closed)